side-projects-42/Resource-Store-2/Container/wifelette/core-notes/ember.js/2015-07/july-17.md

 MM: Folks should likely use `this.modelFor` or `this.get('controller.model')` to get the model instead of relying on `currentModel`.

-RJ will comment on issues and get PR's to update the documentation.
+RJ will comment on issues and get PR’s to update the documentation.